Carrabelle, Florida: Museums

 Carrabelle has a local history museum, the Carrabelle History Museum, which is located at 106 SE Avenue B, in the historic Marvin Justiss building, also known as "Old City Hall".
 The museum is free and open on Wednesday and Sunday from 12 pm to 5 pm and on Thursday, Friday and Saturday from 10 am to 5 pm and by appointment other days, for visitors interested in learning about the history and culture of Carrabelle and the surrounding area.

 The Camp Gordon Johnston World War II Museum is located at 1873 Highway 98 West, across the street from Carrabelle Public Beach, and admission is free.
 The museum was named after Colonel Gordon Johnston, an American soldier who served in the Spanish–American War, Philippine–American War and World War I.

 Crooked River Lighthouse, constructed in 1895, is located 2 mi west of town, just past the Carrabelle Beach RV Park.
 It is the tallest lighthouse on the Forgotten Coast, standing 103 feet tall.
 The Carrabelle Lighthouse Association manages the Keeper's House Museum and a gift shop.

 Education

 Carrabelle is a part of the Franklin County Schools system.
-Students attend the Franklin County K–12 School in Eastpoint, Florida, that was built in 2008.
+Students attend the Franklin County K–12 School, in Eastpoint, that was built in 2008.

+Previously Carrabelle High School was the community's comprehensive high school.
+The Carrabelle K-12 schools merged with the Apalachicola ones to form the Franklin County School.
+The former school later was used as a city hall.

+In 1972 Carrabelle High had a course on ocean-based careers, called "sea farming".

+Franklin County Public Library maintains the Carrabelle Branch.

+Gulf Coast State College operates the Gulf/Franklin Campus in Port St. Joe in Gulf County.